-- where there is a significant change to the construction schedule, the site layout or a change in the construction methodology - site based conditions require a change to the environmental controls and procedures identified within the EMS - within 3 months of the submission of an independent audit - within 3 months of a reportable environmental incident. - within 3 months of any modification to the conditions of consent.
+- Site based conditions require a change to the environmental controls and procedures identified within the EMS - Within 3 months of the submission of an independent audit - Within 3 months of a reportable environmental incident. - Within 3 months of any modification to the conditions of consent.